x

 Building a Strong Support Network

 People in recovery need a support network of friends, family, and their recovery community to rely on.
 When you start to feel lonely, stressed out, or out of control, spending time with people who care about you and value your sobriety can help you avoid a relapse.
-A good friend or protective family member can help you stay on track and provide comfort when you are the most at risk of repeating old behaviors.
+A good friend or protective family member can help you stay on track and provide comfort when you are most at risk of repeating old behaviors.
+Organizations like Alcoholics Anonymous (AA) and other support groups can be invaluable parts of your support network, offering regular meetings, sponsorship programs, and a community of people who truly understand the recovery journey.
+These structured support systems complement the care you receive from friends and family, giving you multiple layers of support to turn to when needed.

 Lifestyle changes

-The more you change your life from the lifestyle you associate with addiction, the easier it will be to avoid a relapse.
+The more you change your life from the lifestyle you associate with addiction, the easier it will be to maintain long-term sobriety.
 Avoid high-risk situations, set boundaries with friends and family, and develop exit strategies for situations that you feel may be triggering.
 New routines, environments, and valuable new people in your life can also make a big difference.

 Addressing Co-Occurring Mental Health Issues